blueridgeboost/blueridgeboost.github.io/src/content/morningwintercamp.md

 Virginia, and will complete a Masters degree in Teaching in Spring 2022.

 Nora has previous experience leading programming and math lessons as a teaching assistant in Mathematics and Computer Science Department at the University of Virginia.
+She co-funded and organized a [math circle](https://cvillemathcircle.org/) for girls ages 3 to 9 for four years.
+Nora has classroom experience as a student-teacher at Monticello High School with Algebra 2, Math Analysis, and Geometry.

-Nora is an experienced software engineer with industry and research projects.
-She is a co-author of several research papers published in top conferences.
+Nora is an experienced software engineer with industry and research experience.
+She is a co-author of several research papers published in top conferences in computer security and software engineering.

+Nora is passionate about math and computing education, especially in attracting and retaining girls and women in STEM fields.
+The classroom environment and courses are designed to appeal to all students, not only gamers and boys.

 ### COVID-19 Mitigation Protocols